martinmarinov/TempestSDR/README.md

 ### Mirics Plugin

+This is a driver for the FlexiTV™ MSi3101 SDR USB Dongle for Windows.
+You first need to install the SDR driver from http://www.mirics.com/

-Go to the plugin folder and type in
+In order to compile the plugin go to the plugin folder and type in

     make all MIRICS_HOME=path_to_mirics_installation